The fashion industry must set public emissions reduction targets and meet them before it’s too late.

 Without science based targets to reduce absolute emissions, the fashion industry is digging its own and our collective grave.

-Brands must set science based emissions reduction targets, and the British Fashion Council must support them further in doing so.
+Brands must set science based emissions reduction targets, and fashion councils must support them further in doing so.

 With 38% of fashion’s climate impact tied to raw material production, it is essential that work to reduce the use of the most climate impactful materials is prioritised as these targets are worked towards.